tgraupmann/TAGENIGMA-Docs/Setup-For-Fuse-CC.md

 ### UFPS

-The following fixes correspond to `UFPS 1.5.2` and are due sometime in `February`.
+UFPS has some bug fixes that have yet to be incorporated into the release version.
+The following fixes correspond to `UFPS 1.5.2` and `UFPS 1.6`.

 #### Cursor Handling